 Changes related to how you earn, spend, and save your money can all make you more financially resilient and capable of handling a crisis.
 Here are five tips from experts.

-Continue to learn new skills, because the job market is always changing, says Ivory Washington, a certified financial planner and founder of Delancey Wealth Management.
+Continue to learn new skills, because the job market is always changing, says Ivory Johnson, a certified financial planner and founder of Delancey Wealth Management.
 "Today you might have an occupation that's prominent, but then it gets marginalized overnight."

 If you need to get some additional education to be more marketable, there are many affordable options out there.
-"You can spend $500, $1,000, $1,500 and get a certificate, and create a whole new skill set," Washington says.
+"You can spend $500, $1,000, $1,500 and get a certificate, and create a whole new skill set," Johnson says.
 "That way you reinvent yourself without a big capital outlay."